-Coca-Cola recently jumped into the sparkling water space, with 8 fizzy flavors that hit shelves nationally on March 2nd of this year (2020).
+Coca-Cola recently jumped into the sparkling water space, with several fizzy flavors that hit shelves nationally on March 2nd of this year (2020).
 While the thought of drinking a Coke nowadays makes my teeth hurt, I was all about giving the zero sugar, zero-calorie sparkling water - dubbed AHA - a go.

-I tried all 10 flavors of Coca-Cola’s AHA sparkling water and was overall pleased with the selection.
+I tried all available flavors of Coca-Cola’s AHA sparkling water and was overall pleased with the selection.
 Not every flavor was a winner, but a few were a few standouts that have made it into my regular beverage rotation.
+They occasionally change their lineup so some of the reviewed options may no longer be available.

 *This is not a sponsored post.
 I purchased the products with my own $$$.
 All opinions are my own.
 As an Amazon Affiliate, I may earn a commission from qualified purchases.

 Strawberries and cucumbers are two of my favorite whole foods to snack on, often devoured sans accompaniments as a refreshing snack.
 I was excited to see this flavor combination but skeptical.
 I pretty much hate anything strawberry-flavored.
 The flavor is always super artificial, over-the-top sugary, and far from the exquisiteness of a perfectly ripe strawberry.